paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-029-united-states-mexico-canada-agreement-implementation.md

 ### Statutory Notes

 #### References in Text
 The Trade Act of 1974, referred to in subsecs. (a) to (c), is Pub.
 L. 93–618, Jan.
 3, 1975, 88 Stat.
-1978, as amended.
+1978.
 Chapter 1 of title II of the Act is classified generally to part 1 (§ 2251 et seq.) of subchapter II of chapter 12 of this title.
 For complete classification of this Act to the Code, see [section 2101 of this title](./chapter-012-trade-act-of-1974.md#section-2101) and Tables.

 #### Codification
 Section was formerly classified to [section 3372 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3372&num=0&edition=prelim) prior to renumbering by Pub.
 L. 116–113.